 Definition Means Agreement this Section 75 document including its Schedules and Appendices jointly agreed by the Parties for the purposes of providing the Services pursuant to the Regulations and Section 75 of the Act.
 All references to shall be deemed to include references to any statute or statutory any statute or provision which amends, extends, consolidates or replaces the same statutory and shall include any orders, regulations, codes of practice, instruments provision or other subordinate legislation made thereunder and any conditions attaching thereto.
-Where relevant, references to English statutes and statutory provisions shall be construed as references also to equivalent Alliance statutes, statutory provisions and rules of law in other jurisdictions. the separate multi-agency partnership agreement entered into by the Agreement organisations that comprise the Harrogate and Rural Alliance Board set Agreement within the Partnership Framework Alliance Director the nominated officer responsible for operational delivery of the Harrogate and Rural Alliance Board's integrated care operating model and who will be accountable to the HARAB for the management of the 200 Pooled Fund in accordance with the Pooled Fund arrangements.
+Where relevant, references to English statutes and statutory provisions shall be construed as references also to equivalent statutes, statutory provisions and rules of law in other jurisdictions.
+Alliance the separate multi-agency partnership agreement entered into by the Agreement organisations that comprise the Harrogate and Rural Alliance Board set / groomone within the Partnership Framework Alliance Director the nominated officer responsible for operational delivery of the Harrogate and Rural Alliance Board's integrated care operating model and who will be accountable to the HARAB for the management of the Pooled Fund in accordance with the Pooled Fund arrangements.
 CCG the NHS Harrogate and Rural District Clinical Commissioning Group.
-Trust functions means such of those Harrogate and District NHS Foundation Trust Chief Officers functions as may be necessary to provide the Services. means the Chief Executive Officer of the Trust and the Chief Executive Chief Officers Officer of the Council.
-Commencement 1 October 2019.
-Date 1 October 2013.
-Confidential information, data and/or material of any nature which any Partner may Information receive or obtain in connection with the operation of this Agreement and the Services and: (a) which comprises Personal Data or Sensitive Personal Data or which relates to any Service User or his treatment or medical history; (b) the release of which is likely to prejudice the commercial interests of a Partner or the interests of a Service User respectively; or Council's (c) which is a trade secret Functions means such functions of the Council as may be necessary to provide the Services specified in Schedule Two.
-Finance Lead(s) the Section 151 Officer of the Council and the Finance Director of the i illalice Leau(3) Trust, or their nominated deputies.
+Trust functions means such of those Harrogate and District NHS Foundation Trust functions as may be necessary to provide the Services.
+Chief Officers means the Chief Executive Officer of the Trust and the Chief Executive Commencement Officer of the Council.
+1 October 2019.
+Date Confidential information, data and/or material of any nature which any Partner may Information receive or obtain in connection with the operation of this Agreement and the Services and: (a) which comprises Personal Data or Sensitive Personal Data or which relates to any Service User or his treatment or medical history; (b) the release of which is likely to prejudice the commercial interests of a Partner or the interests of a Service User respectively; or (c) which is a trade secret Council's means such functions of the Council as may be necessary to provide the Functions Services specified in Schedule Two.
+Finance Lead(s) the Section 151 Officer of the Council and the Finance Director of the Trust, or their nominated deputies.
 Financial Year a twelve-month period commencing on 1 April and terminating on the following 31 March.
-Gender and words importing any particular gender include all other genders, and the persons term "person" includes any individual, Partnership, firm, trust, body P3:33:13 corporate, government, governmental body, trust, agency, unincorporated body of persons or association and a reference to a person includes a reference to that person's successors and permitted assigns assigns
+Gender and words importing any particular gender include all other genders, and the persons term "person" includes any individual, Partnership, firm, trust, body corporate, government, governmental body, trust, agency, unincorporated body of persons or association and a reference to a person includes a reference to that person's successors and permitted assigns